Mighty Sparrow

-Slinger Francisco ORTT CM OBE (born 9 July 1935), better known as Mighty Sparrow, is a Grenadian born, Trinidadian calypso vocalist, songwriter, and guitarist.
-Known as the "Calypso King of the World", he is one of the best-known and most successful calypsonians.
-He has won Trinidad's Carnival Road March competition eight times, Calypso King/Monarch eight times, and has twice won the Calypso King of Kings title.
+Slinger Francisco ORTT CM OBE (9 July 1935 – 27 September 2026), better known as Mighty Sparrow, was a Grenadian-born Trinidadian calypso vocalist, songwriter and guitarist.
+Known as the "Calypso King of the World", he was one of the best-known and most successful calypsonians.
+Francisco won Trinidad's Carnival Road March competition eight times, Calypso King/Monarch eight times, and twice won the Calypso King of Kings title.

 Early life and career

 Slinger Francisco was born in the fishing village of Grand Roy, Grenada, West Indies, on 9 July 1935.
 He moved to Trinidad as a one-year-old with his mother, his father having relocated there in 1937.
 He grew up in Laventille, a suburb of Port of Spain.
 He began singing as a small child, but his love of calypso was discouraged while at Newtown Boys Catholic School, where he sang in the choir.
 At the age of 14, he joined a steel band comprising neighbourhood boys, and performed with the band at Carnival.

 He received his performing name "Little Sparrow" during his early career, as a result of his energetic stage performances:

 Your calypso name is given to you by your peers, based on your style.
 In the old days they tried to emulate British royalty.
 There was Lord Kitchener, Lord Nelson, Duke.
 When I started singing, the bands were still using acoustic instruments and the singers would stand flat footed, making a point or accusing someone in the crowd with the pointing of a finger, but mostly they stood motionless.
 When I sing, I get excited and move around, much like James Brown, and this was new to them.
 The older singers said "Why don't you just sing instead of moving around like a little sparrow?"
 It was said as a joke, but the name stuck.